By Tim Lambert

 Lesbianism has always existed, of course, but less was written about lesbians than about gay men.
 In the Ancient World, lesbianism was seldom written about.
 Sappho was a Greek poet who lived about 600 BC.
 She likely was a lesbian.
 Unfortunately, little is known about her and little of her work survives.
 Much later in history the word lesbian was coined because Sappho came from the island of Lesbos.
 The word sapphic comes from her name.

 Lesbianism has never been illegal in England.
-There is a persistent myth that an act was passed in 1885 outlawing both male homosexuality and lesbianism, but when the act went to receive the royal assent, Queen Victoria redacted the parts about lesbianism because she refused to believe it existed.
+There is a persistent myth that an act was passed in 1885 outlawing both male homosexuality and lesbianism.
+Still, when the act went to receive the royal assent, Queen Victoria redacted the parts about lesbianism because she refused to believe it existed.
 In reality, an MP added an amendment to an existing act.
 It outlawed male homosexuality but said nothing about lesbianism.

 In the 19th century, women sometimes lived together.
 It was acceptable for women to have ‘close friendships’.
 No doubt, some were romantic relationships.
 Two women living together were called Boston Marriages.

 One famous lesbian of the 19th century was Anne Lister (1791-1840).
 She was a landowner who recorded her lesbian affairs in diaries.
 She is sometimes called the first modern lesbian.
-Several prominent women who lived in the 19th century may have been lesbians.
-Susan B. Anthony likely was a lesbian.
+In 1834, she married a woman named Ann Walker in York, England.
+They exchanged vows and rings, but the law did not recognise the marriage.

 Lesbianism has never been illegal in England.
 In 1921, the House of Commons passed a bill to make lesbianism illegal.
 However, it was rejected by the House of Lords, and it never became law.
 Lesbianism was by no means acceptable, but gay women were treated much less harshly than gay men.